krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 !!! question

     Given an ordered array `nums` of length $n$ and an element `target`, where the array has no duplicate elements.
 Now insert `target` into the array `nums` while maintaining its order.
 If the element `target` already exists in the array, insert it to its left side.
 Please return the index of `target` in the array after insertion.
-See the example shown in the Figure 10-4 .
+See the example shown in Figure 10-4.

 ![Example data for binary search insertion point](binary_search_insertion.assets/binary_search_insertion_example.png){ class="animation-figure" }